INLA-RF: A Hybrid Modeling Strategy for Spatio-Temporal Environmental Data: Introduction

 Hybrid models, which integrate statistical models with ML/DL methods, have recently emerged as a powerful approach \citep{statiticalDL2023}.
 These models combine the strengths of both paradigms: statistical methods offer interpretability and uncertainty quantification, while the flexibility of ML/DL methods can help in capturing complex non-linear relationships and high-dimensional dependencies.
-This synergy makes hybrid models particularly well-suited for modeling complex environmental data enhancing both the predictive capacity and the ability to uncover complex spatio-temporal patterns.
+This synergy makes hybrid models particularly well-suited for modeling complex environmental data, enhancing both the predictive capacity and the ability to uncover complex spatio-temporal patterns.
+Existing hybrid approaches combining statistical and ML/DL models can be broadly grouped into three families.
+First, \emph{residual learning} (or two-stage modeling) fits two models sequentially, with the second model trained on the residuals from the first to capture remaining structure; depending on the modeling objective, either the statistical model or the ML/DL model may be used in the first stage \citep[e.g.,][]{comparinglargedataset2020, deMattosNeto2022, Niraula2022, 2024_Johnson, 2025_KAKOURI, MacBride_2025_CarForest, Hu2026xgboostinla}.
+Second, \emph{ensembles} combine separate predictions from statistical and ML/DL models into a single output \citep[e.g.,][]{Di2019, 2011GHEYAS}.
+Third, \emph{hierarchical integrations} embed both components within one probabilistic model; for instance, BAYESNF \citep{Saad2024} couples a neural network with hierarchical Bayesian inference by placing prior distributions on the network parameters.